unofficial-guide-to-tap/unofficial-guide-to-tap.github.io/tap-for-platform-engineers/installation/gitops/gcp/README.md

     Go to Github, Gitlab, Bitbucket or whatever service you use to host Git repositories and create a new empty repository.
 The following instructions are designed for **GitHub** repositories

-2. Initialize the repository

-    Create a folder for the repository
+2. Navigate to your home directory

     ```
-    mkdir tap-gitops
+    cd
     ```

-    Unpack the "Tanzu GitOps Reference Implementation" archive into the folder
+3. Initialize the repository

+    Create a folder for the repository and unpack the gitops reference implementation:

     ```
+    mkdir tap-gitops
     tar xvf tanzu-gitops-ri-0.1.0.tgz -C tap-gitops
+    cd tap-gitops
     ```

-    Create cluster config
+    Create cluster config and push the changes

     ```
-    pushd tap-gitops
     ./setup-repo.sh tap-cluster sops
-    ````

-    Push changes
+    ```
     ```
     git init
     git add .